RV Compliance – Here’s how to know

 Most RV complaints and litigation relate to ‘Ratings and Masses’.
 The major issues relate to ‘load-carrying capacity’ (maximum legal pay-load).
 Tare Mass’ is not legally required to be stated on the Plate.
 It can, however, be argued that it is a ‘duty-of-care’ vendor responsibility.

-A very common issue is of the actual caravan Tare Mass being significantly greater than the declared Tare Mass.
+A very common issue is of the actual travel trailer Tare Mass being significantly greater than the declared Tare Mass.

-When buying a caravan or camper-trailer, confirm its Tare Mass.
+When buying a travel trailer or camper-trailer, confirm its Tare Mass.
 Check it at a certified weigh-bridge.
 Also measure its (empty) ball-loading.

 Ratings and method of attachment of the coupling and the safety chains